Quendon: History

 The name of Quendon derives from the Old English cwena (queen, or woman) and denu (a valley), meaning the valley owned by a queen, or a woman; the queen referred to may be Ricula, wife of King Sledd of Essex, who gave her name to Rickling, the adjacent parish.
 The history of Quendon is closely associated with its close neighbour, Rickling village.

 Quendon is mentioned in the Domesday Book, with 10 households populated by 3 villagers, 4 smallholders and 3 slaves.

-Historically these two villages were separated by some distance, but it is thought that either due to the heavy loss of life during the 14th Century by the Black Death or a significant fire in the old wooden buildings of the day, caused much of the village to relocate its current position.
-The original Rickling village was closely sited near its own, now isolated All Saints' parish church, approximately 1.5 km away.
+Historically Quendon and Rickling were separated by some distance, with the main centre of Rickling village being around its parish church of All Saints.
+For reasons that are unclear, perhaps due to the heavy loss of life during the 14th Century by the Black Death or a significant fire in the old wooden buildings of the day, the main settlement in Rickling parish came to be Rickling Green, immediately south-west of Quendon village.

-Today, the villages nestle together and the boundary is almost unnoticeable.
-Despite the close geographic tie between these two neighbours, the parishes were distinct until the late 20th century.
+Rickling Green and Quendon village now form a single built up area.
 The historic "Coffin Path" bridleway was used for the parish residents of Rickling to travel to its own church some distance over the fields.
-In 1520, it had become the property of Thomas Newman, who built the Hall, which was re-built in the 17th century by John Turner, Esq., who enclosed the park.
-It was sold during the last century to Henry Cranmer, from whom it descended to James Powell Cranmer.
+The manor of Quendon became the property of Thomas Newman in 1520, who built Quendon Hall, which was re-built in the 17th century by John Turner, who enclosed the park.
+It was sold during the 19th century to Henry Cranmer, from whom it descended to James Powell Cranmer.
+Other residents of the hall included William Foot Mitchell, MP and Launcelot Cranmer-Byng.

-The Church is a small tiled building, and the rectory, valued in K. B. at £9, and in 1831 at £165, is in the patronage of Mrs Cranmer, and incumbency of the Rev. John Collin, sen., M.A., who has a good residence, and 53A. of glebe.
-The tithes were commuted in 1839 for £150 per annum.
+Quendon's parish church, dedicated to St Simon and St Jude, is a small tiled building.

 The first mention of a postal service in Quendon was in 1793 and the village had a Penny Post service from 1813.
 The village post office closed in February 2008.

-On 1 April 1949 the parish was abolished and merged with Ricking to form "Quendon and Rickling".
+Quendon was an ancient parish in the Uttlesford hundred of Essex.
+In 1949 the parish was merged with the neighbouring parish of Rickling to form a new civil parish called Quendon and Rickling.
+At the 1931 census (the last before the abolition of the civil parish), Quendon had a population of 156.